What Is Check Cashing?

 How Does Check Cashing Work?

 Check cashing services can offer a way for those without a bank account to cash a check.
-Currently, about 6% of all Americans are unbanked, according to the Federal Reserve, meaning they are not served by a bank or similar financial institution.
+About 6% of all Americans are unbanked, according to the most recent Federal Reserve report, meaning they’re not served by a bank or similar financial institution.
 They lack the kind of checking accounts that serve as the day-to-day financial hub of most people’s lives.
 That means they likely can’t walk into a bank branch and get cash for a check.

 Check cashing services can also offer convenience to those who have bank accounts.
 Say you receive a check in your mail on Saturday and would like to cash it to repay a friend on Sunday.
 Your bank is unlikely to be open, so you might use a check cashing service to complete this transaction.